Noctis/kickstart/README.md

 ##What is it?

-It's a relatively code-base which allows one to start (kick-start, if you will) working on building a small PHP application.
+It's a relatively small code-base which allows one to start (kick-start, if you will) working on building a small PHP application.

 ##Who is it for?

 Kickstart is best used for starting small Web-based and/or CLI applications, which utilize a relative database (RDBMS).

 ##What exactly does it do?